 In cooperation with the Czech Hydrometeorological Institute, the station has been included in the system of Automated Immission Monitoring of the Czech Republic.
 Online data from the monitoring station are available on the CHMI website

 Prague Airport follows global trends and engages in international activities, aiming to reduce emissions generated by its own sources.
 The main programmes include:

-Airport Carbon Accreditation
+- Airport Carbon Accreditation

-Collaborative Decision Making
+- Collaborative Decision Making

-The Airport Carbon Accreditation (ACA) is the aviation industry’s reaction to climate change.
-The goal is to reduce airport-generated greenhouse gas emissions, caused primarily by energy and fuel consumption, transport to/from the airport, the operation of airport service vehicles, aircraft taxiing, heating and cooling buildings, etc. With its proactive approach to resolving the impact of aviation industry on the environment, Prague Airport was accepted into ACA in November 2010.
+The introduction of Airport Carbon Accreditation (ACA) is the aviation industry’s response to climate change.
+The goal is to reduce airport-generated greenhouse gas emissions, produced primarily by energy and fuel consumption, transport to/from the airport, the operation of airport service vehicles, aircraft taxiing, heating and cooling buildings.

 A project resulting in optimisation and harmonisation of air traffic called Airport - Collaborative Decision Making (A-CDM) has also been implemented at the airport.
 Improved time coordination of aircraft clearance contributes to reducing air traffic emissions.

 Prague Airport has been a part of the EU emissions trading system (EU ETS) since 2006.